Coupled-cluster theory for trapped bosonic mixtures: ILLUSTRATIVE EXAMPLES

 We consider a binary-species mixture having $N_1$ and $N_2$ numbers of bosons in species-1 and species-2, respectively, where both species are trapped in a one-dimensional external harmonic potential.
 Here, the two species are localized at the origin with the one-body term in the Hamiltonian for species-1 reads $-\dfrac{1}{2}\dfrac{\partial^2}{\partial r_1^2}+\dfrac{1}{2}\omega^2r_1^2$ and that for species-2 $-\dfrac{1}{2}\dfrac{\partial^2}{\partial r_2^2}+\dfrac{1}{2}\omega^2r_2^2$, where $\omega$ is the frequency of the trap and it is considered to be one throughout this work.
 The intra-species interactions for species-1 and species-2 are $\lambda_1(r_1-r_1^\prime)^2$ and $\lambda_2(r_2-r_2^\prime)^2$, respectively, while the inter-species interaction is $\lambda_{12}(r_1-r_2)^2$.
 Here, we have the degrees-of-freedom of the number of bosons in each species and the strengths and signs of the intra- and inter-species interactions.
 If the numbers of bosons and intra-species interaction parameters in both species are same then the mixture is called balanced and if otherwise, it is imbalanced.

 For the CCSD-M calculation of the energy, we restrict the orbital space upto $M_1=M_2=2$ orbitals, i.e., $\varphi_1$ and $\varphi_2$ for species-1, and $\psi_1$ and $\psi_2$ for species-2.
 The quality of this truncation for bosonic mixtures will be assessed too.
-To use the coupled-cluster theory for an example of harmonic-interaction model, we (i) solve the mean-field equations to determine $\mu_1^{(1)}$ and $\mu_1^{(2)}$, (ii) solve the Fock-like equations for the second orbitals of the species and to get the chemical potentials, $\mu_2^{(1)}$ and $\mu_2^{(2)}$, and (iii) calculate all matrix elements.
-As a bonus steps (i)-(iii) can all be carried out analytically.
+To use the coupled-cluster theory for an example of harmonic-interaction model, we (i) solve the mean-field equations to determine $\mu_1^{(1)}$ and $\mu_1^{(2)}$, (ii) solve the Fock-like equations for the second orbitals of the species to get the chemical potentials, $\mu_2^{(1)}$ and $\mu_2^{(2)}$, and (iii) calculate all matrix elements. {In addition,} steps (i)-(iii) can all be carried out analytically.

 Here, for each species, the ground orbital, $\varphi_1(\psi_1)$, possesses gerade symmetry and the excited orbital $\varphi_2(\psi_2)$ has ungerade symmetry.
 The normalized ground and first excited orbitals for the two species take on the form as